rumduth/Javascript-Projects/README.md

 + Interactive UI:**
 - Allows users to interact with the map and workout list, clicking on workouts to move the map view to the corresponding location and see workout details (`containerWorkouts.addEventListener("click", this._moveToWorkoutPos.bind(this))`).

+# 7. Forkify App
+   Progress: Done
+   Difficulty: 5/5

+Forkify is your ultimate recipe companion, offering a streamlined experience to explore, save, and share delicious recipes.
+Discover a wide range of dishes, adjust servings with ease, and bookmark your favorites for later.
+Whether searching for new inspirations or sharing your own culinary creations, Forkify provides intuitive navigation, real-time updates, and secure storage, making meal planning and recipe management effortless and enjoyable.

++ Search Recipes: Easily find recipes by entering keywords.
+The app fetches and displays results from an external API, allowing users to explore a wide variety of dishes.

++ Pagination: Navigate through search results seamlessly with built-in pagination controls.
+Users can move forward or backward through pages to explore more recipes.

++ View Recipe Details: Get comprehensive details of each recipe selected from search results.
+From ingredients to cooking instructions, users can view everything they need to know in one place.

++ Update Servings: Adjust recipe servings effortlessly.
+Users can scale recipes up or down to accommodate different serving sizes, with the app dynamically recalculating ingredient quantities.

++ Bookmark Recipes: Save favorite recipes for later.
+Users can bookmark recipes they love, storing them conveniently within the app for quick access and future cooking sessions.

++ Add New Recipes: Share your own culinary creations.
+Easily upload new recipes to the app, allowing others to discover and enjoy your unique dishes.
+Each submission is stored securely and made available for others to explore.